evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 ## Informal derivation: from the state dynamics to Fokker-Planck

 *Follows the derivation in [4].*

-Our strategy to obtain the probability density will be indirect.
-First, we will use Ito's formula ([see my post on HJB](https://evnchw.github.io/quant/20240623_refresher_hjb)) for some arbitrary but well-defined function $$\phi(x)$$.
-Then, we will take the expectation at a given time to explicitly reveal the density $$m(x,t)$$.
-Finally, we will draw on the calculus of variations to eliminate the arbitrary test function from our equation, leaving only the dynamics of $$m(x,t)$$.

 Our state dynamics are (from above):